 It creates serious problems in the plumbing system and environment.
 It coats the pipes, thereby causing clogs.
 When cooking oil hardens within the sewer lines, it can result in backing up of sewer waste into your home.

-Resolving such problems can be quite expensive.
+Resolving such problems can be quite expensive, according to our emergency plumbers in Sydney.
 If a neighborhood shares the same water and sewerage lines, blockages from oil and grease can cause major sewer backups into the waterways and streets.
 Such a scenario would create major environmental and public-health risks.

 Ineffective Methods of Clearing Oil & Grease